Thick Soergel calculus in type A: Background

 \subsection{Soergel diagrammatics}

-In \cite{EKh}, the author and M. Khovanov give a diagrammatic presentation of $\mB_{\BS}$ by generators and relations.
-Technically, the presentation is for a slightly different category: the (non-additive non-graded) monoidal category generated by $B_i$ in the category of (non-graded) $R$-bimodules.
-In other words, instead of allowing grading shifts of $B_{\ii}$ but restricting to degree 0 homogeneous maps, we don't allow grading shifts but allow all maps, making Hom spaces into a graded vector space.
-We also do not allow direct sums of various objects $B_{\ii}$.
-One can recover the category $\mB_{\BS}$ by taking the additive grading closure, which is a completely trivial procedure.
-There is no need to repeatedly belabor this point, so we will abuse notation and speak of such a thing as a diagrammatic presentation for $\mB_{\BS}$.
+In \cite{EKho}, the author and M. Khovanov give a diagrammatic presentation of a category $\DC$ by generators and relations.
+A functor $\FC \co \DC \to \BSBim$ was constructed, and it was shown that $\FC$ is an equivalence when the base field $\Bbbk$ is of characteristic not equal to $2$.

+Technically, morphisms in $\DC$ are graded vector spaces, which describe the space $\HOM(X,Y)$ between two Bott-Samelson bimodules.
+We write Hom spaces in $\DC$ as $\HOM_{\DC}(X,Y)$ accordingly.
+Obtaining a graded category, whose morphisms all have degree $0$, is a trivial process.
+We will also ignore the difference between $\DC$ and its additive closure, speaking freely about direct sums of objects in $\DC$.

-What follows is a brief summary of sections 2.3 and 2.4 of \cite{E}.
+What follows is a brief summary of sections 2.3 and 2.4 of \cite{ETemperley}.
 If this is the reader's first encounter with Soergel diagrammatics, we recommend reading those sections instead, as a better introduction.
 We will assume that many of the ideas found there are known to the reader, including biadjointness, dot forcing rules, idempotent decompositions, and one-color reductions.
-One can also see \cite{EKh} for a less pretty version, but a version where the equivalence between these pictures and $R$-bimodules is explicitly defined.
+One can also see \cite{EKho} for a less pretty version, but a version where the equivalence $\FC$ between $\DC$ and $\BSBim$ is explicitly defined.

-An object in the diagrammatic version of $\mB_{\BS}$ is given by a sequence of indices $\ii$, which is visualized as $d$ points on the real line $\R$, labelled or ``colored'' by the indices in order from left to right.
-These objects are also called $B_{\ii}$.
-Morphisms from $\ii$ to $\jj$ are planar graphs in $\R \times [0,1]$, with each edge colored by an index, with bottom boundary $\ii$ and top boundary $\jj$, constructed out of univalent vertices (degree +1), trivalent vertices joining 3 edges of the same color (degree -1), 4-valent vertices joining edges of alternating distant colors (degree 0), and 6-valent vertices joining edges of alternating adjacent colors (degree 0).
+An object in the diagrammatic version of $\BSBim$ is given by a sequence of indices $\ii$, which is visualized as $d$ points on the real line $\RM$, labelled or ``colored'' by the indices in order from left to right.
+Morphisms from $\ii$ to $\jj$ are planar graphs in $\RM \times [0,1]$, with each edge colored by an index, with bottom boundary $\ii$ and top boundary $\jj$.
+The allowed vertices are univalent vertices (degree +1), trivalent vertices joining 3 edges of the same color (degree -1), 4-valent vertices joining edges of alternating distant colors (degree 0), and 6-valent vertices joining edges of alternating adjacent colors (degree 0).